ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	});

-To get a full picture of working with DOM in Dojo here is a list of recommended reading material:
+To get a full picture of working with DOM in Dojo, here is a list of recommended reading material:

 * [Dojo DOM functions](http://dojotoolkit.org/documentation/tutorials/1.9/dom_functions/)
 * [domConstruct](http://dojotoolkit.org/reference-guide/1.9/dojo/dom-construct.html)